Awadhi cuisine: Rice dishes

-Biryani is widely popular in Awadhi cuisine.
-When cooking it, pulao is first made by cooking basmati rice in ghee with warm, aromatic spices and then layered with a type of meat curry or marinade (depending on the type of biryani), sealed, and cooked over low heat until done.
+Biryani is widespread in Awadhi cuisine.
+When cooking it, pilau is first made by cooking basmati rice in ghee with warm, aromatic spices and then layered with meat curry or marinade (depending on the type of biryani), sealed, and cooked over low heat (dum cooking) until done.

-Bread preparations
+Breads

-As wheat is the staple food of the state, breads are very significant.
+As wheat is the staple food of the state, breads are significant.
 Breads are generally flatbreads baked in a pan; only a few varieties are raised breads.
 Improvisations of the roti (or bread) are of different types and made in various ways and include the rumaali roti, tandoori roti, naan (baked in a tandoor), kulcha, lachha paratha, sheermaal and bakarkhani.

-Breads made of other grains have descriptive names only, such as makai ki roti, jowar ki roti (barley flour roti), bajre ki roti (bajra is a grain only grown in India), and chawal ki roti (roti of rice flour).
+Breads made of other grains have descriptive names only, such as makai ki roti, jowar ki roti (barley flour roti), bajre ki roti (pearl millet roti), and chawal ki roti (roti of rice flour).